Boston Dynamics: Stretch

 On March 29, 2021, Boston Dynamics announced via a video on their YouTube channel the Stretch robot that was designed for warehouse automation.
-The machine was able to lift up to 50 pound objects using a suction cup array.
+It has a square mobile base containing a set of wheels, a “perception mast” with cameras and other sensors, and a robotic arm with seven degrees of freedom and a suction pad array on the end that can grab and move boxes up to 23 kilograms (50 lbs) in weight.

 Pick

-Pick is a robot just like Stretch but fixed in a particular place.
+Pick is a robot just like Stretch, but fixed in a particular place.
 It is designed to carry boxes.
 It can identify a box in less than a second.
-It automatically disposes of the sheet of cardboard.
+It automatically disposes of the sheet of cardboard in between stacks of boxes.

 Factory Safety Service Robot

 The Factory Safety Service Robot was unveiled on September 17, 2021.
 It was the first joint venture with Hyundai Motor Group.
 The robot is based on the existing Boston Dynamics robot Spot.
 Its integrated thermal camera and 3D LiDAR system help detect nearby people, monitor fire hazards, and recognize open and closed doors.